otrv4/otrv4/otrv4.md

 than `message_id-1` to calculate the current if you did not receive previous messages.
 For example, your peer sends you data messages 1, 2, and 3, but you only receive 1 and 3.
-In that case you would use the chain key for message 1 to derive the chain key for message 3.
+In that case you would use the chain key for message 1 to derive the chain key for message 3. // TODO: is message_id a state variable too?

 ```
 recover_receiving_chain_keys(i, k, message_id):
   for recId = k+1; recId <= message_id; recId++:
     derive_chain_key(Cr, i, recId)
 ```
+// TODO: is there a better name for recId?

 ## OTR Conversation Initialization